zcorpan/html-parser-book/manuscript/microsyntaxes.md

     * Optional whitespace.

-    * A non-empty URL that doesn’t start or end with a comma.
+    * A non-empty URL that doesn't start or end with a comma.

     * Optionally a descriptor: